 Surprisingly enough, it’s not all that expensive to use RO water either – far less than buying bottled water Let’s assume you buy a 100 gpd system, replace the sediment filter every six months, the carbon filter every year, and the RO membrane and polishing filter every 2 years, and use 200 gallons a week (20,800 gallons in two years).

-For the first two years, you have the purchase price plus the cost of two sediment filters (we include and extra sediment filter and charcoal filter in the original shipment).
-So your 20,800 gallons costs $204, or just under a penny per gallon.
-During each successive two-year period, you purchase a membrane, a polishing filter, two carbon filters and 4 sediment filters, for a total of $81, making the pure water cost just over a third of a cent per gallon.
+For the first two years, you have the purchase price plus the cost of two sediment filters, so your 20,800 gallons will cost about $275, or just over a penny per gallon.
+During each successive two-year period, you purchase a membrane, a polishing filter, two carbon filters and 4 sediment filters, for a total of about $100, making the pure water cost less than a half cent per gallon.